Two People Who Changed My Life

-On Halloween night I had a special experience (that I will relate in the next post) and realized that it would not have happened if I had not met, many years ago, U. C. Knoepflmacher and Michael Joseph.
+On Halloween night I had a very special experience (detailed in this post) and realized that it would not have happened if I had not met, many years ago, U. C. Knoepflmacher and Michael Joseph.

 In 1990 I saw a flyer in my school’s faculty room for that year’s NEH Summer Seminars for School Teachers, something I’d never heard of before.
 Taking a closer look I saw that one was on Classical American and British Children’s Literature at Princeton University.
 At that time I was not a writer.
 More seriously, I was terrified about my writing; years earlier my 12th grade English teacher had told me that I needed to work on my writing without saying why and did absolutely nothing to help me.
 That seemingly small comment did the opposite from what he probably intended.
 My writing got even worse; when I attempted any sort of revision I couldn’t even look at the page much less figure out how to make any of it better.
 My solution was to hand in first drafts (this was pre-computers and I can’t spell so…I leave my papers to your imagination).
 Throughout undergrad and graduate school I avoided English departments entirely convinced that if I took an English course they’d find me out and throw me out.
 (Although I read voraciously on my own — many of the classics — so I’m fairly well-read given the circumstances.)
 And so when I became a teacher I was determined not let this happen to my own students, becoming a pretty decent writing teacher for someone still terrified about writing herself.